orangevichHeh/sm-ext-template/README.md

 1. If your extension will not be included for plugins, but for example will hook some functions, you can create an autoload file that will load the extension with the server automatically.
 To do this, in the `addons/sourcemod` folder make a directory `extensions` and in it create a file `name.autoload`, where _name_ is the name of your extension.

 ## `PackageScript` File
-This file is used to add the necessary files for your expansion to work, like for example: gamedata, config or autoload To add autoload you need to uncomment the following lines (Autoload extension): [PackageScript#L49-51](https://github.com/orangevichHeh/sm-ext-template/blob/main/PackageScript#L49-L51)
+This file is used to add the necessary files for your expansion to work, like for example: gamedata, config or autoload.
+To add autoload you need to uncomment the following lines (Autoload extension): [PackageScript#L49-51](https://github.com/orangevichHeh/sm-ext-template/blob/main/PackageScript#L49-L51)

 ## Credits